dawoodmdbr/24F-3053_24F-3083_OOP-Lab-Final-Project/README.md

 ---

 ## 📌 Project Overview
 A C++ simulation of a medieval kingdom.
-Players manage the kingdom's core systems — population, leadership, economy, resources, military, events, and corruption.
-The goal is to keep everything balanced and the kingdom stable.
+Players manage the kingdom's core systems — population, leadership, economy, resources, military, events, corruption, and more.
+The goal is to keep everything balanced and the kingdom stable, ensuring prosperity and handling random challenges.

 ---